confluentinc/cli/errors.md

     Select an API key for resource "lkc-dvnr7" with `ccloud api-key use <API_KEY> --resource lkc-dvnr7`.
     To do so, you must have either already created or stored an API key for the resource.
     To create an API key use `ccloud api-key create --resource lkc-dvnr7`.
-    To store an existing API key use `ccluod api-key store --resource lkc-dvnr7`.
+    To store an existing API key use `ccloud api-key store --resource lkc-dvnr7`.
 ```
 ```
 Error: Kafka cluster "lkc-yydnp" not ready